uliska/lilyponds-scheme/scheme/docs/data-types/lists-and-pairs/accessing-lists.md

 One point of specific interest is the *last* element.
 As explained in the previous chapter *any* `cdr` variant retrieves a *list* (at least from a *proper* list), so `(cdddr l)` also returns `(4)`.
-In order to retrieve *values* from a list on always has to use the `a` as the first letter, equivalent to using “the car of whatever position in the list we are interested in”.
+In order to retrieve *values* from a list one always has to use the `a` as the first letter, equivalent to using “the car of whatever position in the list we are interested in”.